Dog Control - What We Do

 The Principles of Responsible Dog Ownership

 - Provide a Licence and Permanent Identification

-A current and valid dog licence tag must be worn on a dog's collar.
+A current and valid dog licence tag must be worn on a dog's collar or harness.
 The licence is your dog's ticket home, should it unfortunately get away.
 This ticket home allows Dog Control Services to reunite lost pets with their owners and families.
 Think of it as reunification insurance!
 The Regional District enforces a Zero Tolerance policy on all unlicensed dogs.
-The fine is $100 plus the cost of purchasing a dog licence and any applicable impound fees.
+The fine is $300 plus the cost of purchasing a dog licence and any applicable impound fees.